 WHAT are HD Broadcasts?

 WVPE is broadcasting three HD channels.
-In order to hear HD or digital radio requires a radio decodes digital audio.
+Listening to HD or digital radio requires a radio that decodes digital audio.
 A 'normal' radio listens for the signal embedded in a certain frequency -- in our case 88.1 FM.
 A digital radio decodes bits of information laid out over the range of frequencies around our primary signal -- in our case between 87.9 and 88.3 FM.
 Analog radios perceive this data as 'noise' and ignore it.
 We could fit more than 4 digital channels into our frequency before the 'noise floor' would significantly affect the analog signal.
 If you are interested in listening to our channels over an HD Radio, then check out this website for HDRadio.

 Another option if you have a strong wi-fi service with plenty of bandwidth is to get an Amazon Echo or Tap and then say, "Alexa, play NPR."
 Using geolocation, Alexa will pull up WVPE or WVPE-HD2.
 Skip the geolocation step and just ask Alexa to play 'WVPE' or 'WVPE-HD2.'
 [Same goes for Google Home.]